MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-overview.md

 ---
-title: Overview of Kubernetes nodes protection
+title: Overview of Kubernetes Nodes Protection
-description: Learn about Defender for Containers vulnerability assessment and malware detection for Kubernetes nodes
+description: Learn about Defender for Containers vulnerability assessment and malware detection for Kubernetes nodes. ms.date: 11/15/2024 ms.topic: overview
-author: ehorwitz-ms
-ms.author: dacurwin
-ms.date: 11/15/2024
-ms.topic:
 ---

 # Overview of Defender for Containers protection of Kubernetes (K8s) node hosts